dancer1325/opentelemetry-opentelemetry.io/content/en/docs/collector/architecture.md

     * can be used | MULTIPLE pipelines
   * [processorS](#processors)
     * OPTIONAL
+    * FIRST processor
+      * 's input
-    * get ALL receiverS' data & process it
+        * ALL receiverS' data
-      * ALL processorS are sequential (!= parallel)
+    * ⚠️ALL processorS are sequential (!= parallel)⚠️
+    * NON-FIRST NOR LAST processor
+      * 's input
+        * PREVIOUS processor's output data
+      * 's output
+        * sent -- to -- NEXT processor
+    * LAST processor
+      * 's output
-    * LAST processor send data -- , via `fanoutconsumer`, to -- MULTIPLE exporters
+        * sent -- , via `fanoutconsumer`, to -- MULTIPLE exporters
   * [exporterS](#exporters)
     * EACH one get the 👀LAST processor' copy of data👀
     * send it -- outside the -- Collector